Guilleman Nolwen

 Nolwen is a research and teaching assistant in International Environmental law at the Institute of Environmental Sciences, working on the interaction between science and international environmental regulation in the field of climate change.

 She obtained her bilingual European LL.B. in Law at the Lille Catholic University (France), before specializing in environmental law, sustainable development, and food security during her LL.
 M. at Université Laval (Québec, Canada).
-She then joined the Master’s degree in environmental sciences at the University of Geneva, to conduct research on Collaboration with local communities to integrate local and indigenous knowledge within mountain adaptation programs, in Nepal.
+She then completed a Master’s degree in environmental sciences at the University of Geneva, to conduct research on use of IPCC reports in climate litigation landmark cases.

 Thesis